Fiehn/wiki-classification-mlops/reports/README.md

 **Data**
 Initially, the WikiCS dataset was downloaded locally.
 To improve data versioning and accessibility, we uploaded the dataset to Google Cloud Storage (GCS).
 From this point onward, all models and training workflows relied on the cloud-stored dataset, ensuring consistent and centralized access to the data.
 When storing the data in the cloud, versions of the data are automatically tracked, and since we didn't expect any changes to our data, we didn't add DVC explicitly.
 However as seen on the diagram, it would have happened there.

 Moving beyond local development, we integrated several cloud-based services to streamline training, deployment, and monitoring processes.
 As mentioned we used GCS to host the dataset and trained models.
 We moreover used Google Artifact Registry to store the Docker images created during development.
 These images were used for cloud-based training and running our sweeps for hyperparameter tuning.
-Finally we used vertex AI as the primary platform for training and deploying machine learning models.
-After training, the models were uploaded to Vertex AI for use in production.
+Vertex AI was the primary platform for training and Cloud Run.

 Weights and Biases (Wandb) were used in parallel to the training, logging all relevant performance metrics.
-Question 14 displays some of the logged performances.

-Finally, FastAPI was implemented to enable users to input data into our model and receive predictions based on the best-performing version.
-To keep track of potential changes in the user input, Evidently AI was implemented.
-Evidently AI created a local report, comparing the user input to the original data stored in GC cloud storage.
+Finally, FastAPI was implemented to enable users to input data and receive predictions based on the best model.
+To keep track of potential changes in the user input, Evidently AI created a local report, comparing the user input to the original data stored in GC cloud storage.

 ### Question 30